-The Company maintains its cash and certificates of deposit at federally insured financial institutions.
+The Company maintains its cash at federally insured financial institutions.
 At times, such balances may be in excess of the FDIC insurance limit.
-At December 31, 2023, the Company's uninsured balance was approximately \$112,381.
+At December 31, 2024, the Company's uninsured balance was approximately \$184,176.

 Due to the nature of the Company's business, its customers are all in a concentrated geographic area.
 The Company is, therefore, subjected to a concentration of credit risk with respect to its receivables which are solely from those customers.